Axie Infinity Shards (AXS) Market Cap Reaches $9.12 Million

-Axie Infinity Shards (AXS) traded flat against the US dollar during the 24-hour period ending at 13:00 PM E.T. on June 28th.
-During the last seven days, Axie Infinity Shards has traded flat against the US dollar.
-One Axie Infinity Shards coin can currently be bought for about $0.15 or 0.00001083 BTC on cryptocurrency exchanges.
-Axie Infinity Shards has a market capitalization of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
+Axie Infinity Shards (AXS) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM Eastern on July 4th.
+During the last seven days, Axie Infinity Shards has traded flat against the U.S. dollar.
+Axie Infinity Shards has a market capitalization of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
+One Axie Infinity Shards coin can currently be bought for approximately $0.15 or 0.00001083 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.